Émilie d'Oultremont

-Émilie d'Oultremont (11 October 1818 – 22 February 1878) – in religion Marie of Jesus – was a Belgian Roman Catholic widow and later professed religious who founded the Sisters of Mary Reparatrix.
+Émilie d'Oultremont (11 October 1818 – 22 February 1878) – in religion Marie of Jesus – was a Belgian Roman Catholic widow and later religious sister who founded the Sisters of Mary Reparatrix.
 She had four children and two of them, both daughters, joined her order and later predeceased her.
 She dedicated herself to the expansion of her order and sent religious to places such as England and India.

 Pope John Paul II beatified her on 12 October 1997 in Saint Peter's Square.